cubemos-dev/sanctions-api/docs/01Welcome.md

 1. Easy integration
 2. Example code for various languages
 3. Strict and fuzzy search
-4. Batch search
-5. Get the complete details of the watched person
+4. Get the complete details of the sanctioned person

 ## Supported Sanction Lists

-1. EU Financial Sanctions List
+1. EU's Common Foreign and Security Policy (CFSP)
-2. UN Sanctions List
+2. Specially Designated Nationals And Blocked Persons List (SDN)

 ### Just getting started?
 Please see our [Quickstart guide](./04Quickstart.md) for developers to get you up to speed.